The

 bounded off the table and down across the terraced room, and leaped

-up from the last terrace into the void.
-I gasped ... but Snidly
+directly up from the last terrace into the void.
+I gasped ... but

-he froze, legs splayed out, in midair, apparently clinging to
+froze, legs splayed out, in midair, apparently clinging to nothing.

-nothing.
-I saw his head turn back at me, and I think he blinked
+I saw his head turn back at me, and I think he blinked again.

-again.
 Laughing, this time?
-I suspected so ... obviously,
+I suspected so ... obviously, there

 was

-flashlight out of one of the pockets of my overalls and pointed it at
+out of one of the pockets of my overalls and pointed it at the

-the "wall".
-The beam showed nothing at all, not even dust
+"wall".
+The beam showed nothing at all, not even dust clinging to

-clinging to the surface.
-But whatever it was, it was solid enough
+the surface.
+But whatever it was, it was solid enough for Snidly to

 I was about to ask Snidly for a